tobialexis/tobi_ravens_scouting_project/README.md

 ## Running the Application Locally
+Before running the application, please make sure you have the following:
+- Ruby 4.0.5
+- Ruby on Rails 8.1.3
+- SQLite
+- Git

+Now you're good to go!

+My project was developed and tested using Ruby 4.0.5 and Rails 8.1.3
 ### Step 1: Download a copy of the project

 Open a command line window on your computer: